M2vH/favicon/index.md

 </svg>

+---

-The SVG displayed below we see an inline svg with reference to external CSS.
+The SVG displayed below shows an inline svg with reference to external CSS.

 <svg id="my_svg"
   version="1.1"